-Saskatoon Hilltops win PFC Final with 36-24 victory over Regina Thunder | Globalnews.ca
+Saskatoon Hilltops win PFC final with 36-24 victory over Regina Thunder | Globalnews.ca

 With a 29-10 lead at the half, Saskatoon looked poised on the field, but a touchdown from Thunder’s Lee Brown, followed up by Victor St. Pierre Laviolette in the fourth quarter brought Regina to within five points.

+READ MORE: Saskatoon Hilltops fall short of expectations in PFC semifinal win

-Then with 1:36 minutes left in the game, Defensive Lineman Garth Knittig plowed into the end zone as the Hilltops took a 12 point lead and held on for the win.
+Then with 1:36 left in the game, defensive lineman Garth Knittig plowed into the end zone as the Hilltops took a 12 point lead and held on for the win.

-The Hilltops will now host Cullen Cup Champions, the Vancouver Island Raiders, in the national semi final on Sunday, October 29th at 1 P.M at SMF Field.
+The Hilltops will now host Cullen Cup Champions, the Vancouver Island Raiders, in the national semifinal on Sunday, Oct.
+29th at 1 p.m,.
+CT at SMF Field.

 Comments